jonathanherring/intact-app/README.md

 Data is stored and organized so that managers can validate and pull out actionable insights.

 ## Technologies
-Javascript, CSS3, AJAX, ExpressJS, KnexJS, React Native, HTML
+Javascript, CSS3, AJAX, ExpressJS, KnexJS, React Native, HTML, Tableau

 ## Contributors
 * https://github.com/maverickg59